mirzaevinom/egtplot/readme.md

-# egtplot: A python package for 3-Strategy Evolutionary Games
+# egtplot: A Python Package for 3-Strategy Evolutionary Games

 This is a software package for plotting and animating three-strategy evolutionary games on a triangular simplex.
 * The package can be used to create phase portraits of 3-strategy games